dhhepting/dhhepting.github.io/projects/index.md

 title: Projects
 breadcrumb: Projects
 layout: bg-image
+desc:
 ---
-# Projects
+# {{ page.breadcrumb }}

 Collected here are the various projects that I have undertaken over the years, in collaboration with many wonderful people.

 {% include projects-list.html %}
-{% include index-dir.html %}